How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 In the end, neither model feels right.
 Stamp Camp is caught between unpredictable costs and paying for effort that doesn't produce results.
 They need something more flexible, transparent, and built to scale.

-A transparent Decagon pricing alternative: how eesel AI’s pricing works
+A better alternative: How eesel AI's pricing works

-First off, total transparency. eesel AI publishes its pricing plans for everyone to see.
-You don’t have to talk to sales just to find out if it fits your budget.
+First, full transparency. eesel AI publishes its pricing for everyone to see.
+You don't have to talk to sales just to find out if it fits your budget.

-Second, no per-agent fees.
-This is a huge plus.
-Unlike most help desk softwareeesel AI‘s price doesn’t go up when you hire more support agents.
+Second, no per-seat fees.
+This is a significant plus.
+Unlike most help desk software, eesel AI's price doesn't go up when you hire more support agents.
 For growing teams, this means you can add staff without your AI bill getting bigger.

 eesel AI copilot as an alternative to Decagon AI.

-Decagon has a powerful AI tool with pricing aimed at the enterprise market.
-But its reliance on custom quotes can create a lack of transparency, unpredictable costs, and a structure that just doesn’t work for many growing businesses.
+Decagon has powerful technology aimed at the enterprise market.
+But its reliance on custom quotes can create a lack of transparency, unpredictable costs, and a structure that doesn't work for many growing businesses.

-For teams that need clarity, scalability, and control over their budget, a platform with transparent, interaction-based tiers is a much better fit.
-It’s important to look at solutions based not just on their features, but on a pricing model that helps you grow instead of holding you back.
+For teams that need clarity, scalability, and control over their budget, a platform with transparent pricing is a better fit.
+It's worth looking at solutions based not just on their features, but on a pricing model that helps you grow instead of holding you back.

 eesel AI's integration options including help desks like Zendesk and Freshdesk.